Biden calls on Cuban leaders to ‘hear their people and serve their needs’ amid largest protests in years

 The Cubans who are demonstrating, Biden said, have issued a “clarion call for freedom and relief from the tragic grip of the pandemic and from the decades of repression and economic suffering to which they have been subjected by Cuba’s authoritarian regime.”

-White House press secretary Jen Psaki said later Monday that the Biden administration “will be closely engaged” on the issue and that officials are “assessing how we can be helpful directly to the people of Cuba.”
+White House press secretary Jen Psaki said Monday afternoon that the Biden administration “will be closely engaged” on the issue and that officials are “assessing how we can be helpful directly to the people of Cuba.”

 “There’s every indication that yesterday’s protests were spontaneous expressions of people who are exhausted with the Cuban government’s economic mismanagement and repression,” Psaki said.
 “And these are protests inspired by the harsh reality of everyday life in Cuba, not people in another country.”